ele3/Ecommerce-Online-Store-App/README.md

 ## Folders within the Project

 ### BackEnd/MySQL
 This folder contains the sql file consisting of tables and queries necessary to populate the local database.
+Additionally, the folder contains a UML Diagram of our ECommerce Database.

 ### FrontEnd
 This folder can be ignored.
 The folder was generally used to store our static webpages (HTML & CSS) in the intial stages of working on the E-Commerce Online Store Application.
 All of our FrontEnd entities can be found in the "View" folder in the ECommerce project.